 Senna Laxative – Sometimes travel or other things can lead to constipation, especially in kids.
 For occasional use this senna laxative be really helpful, and it’s flavored with safe ingredients like organic caramel and vanilla to make it kid-friendly.
 There’s an adult version available, too.

 Epsom Salt or Magnesium Chloride – For relaxing sore muscles and easing the symptoms of growing pains.

 Electrolyte Solution – In case of dehydration, I keep the ingredients for this basic electrolyte drink recipe on hand.

-Pain Reliever With Clean Ingredients – When it comes to managing pain I tend to rely on a variety of targeted natural approaches, but when one of my kids had minor surgery a couple of years ago we were told he’d need prescription pain medication.
-I called a compounding pharmacy and had the medication made for him without dyes, but I also bought Genexa’s over-the-counter pain reliever.
+Pain Reliever With Clean Ingredients – When one of my kids had minor surgery a couple of years ago we were told he’d need prescription pain medication.
+I called a compounding pharmacy and had the medication made for him without dyes, but I also bought Genexa’s over-the-counter liquid pain reliever.

 NoseFrida Baby Nasal Aspirator – For clearing stuffy noses.